SKP’s Definitive Primer: Failures, Pitfalls & Disadvantages of MicroservicesAugust 02, 2021

-Microservice adoption has almost become the norm in most software product and IT services organizations.
-Below, I take the opportunity to make you aware of real-world issues faced by organizations of all sizes in migrating or adopting microservices.
-Since learning from others' mistakes and knowing pitfalls upfront can be helpful in preparing and planning better, this overview will be of help to those planning a shift to a microservices strategy organization-wide or simply making a move from monolithic to a microservices architecture.
+Microservices Adoption is almost becoming the normal in almost all software product and it services organizations.
+Hereby, i am taking this opportunity to make you aware of the Real-World Issues (Case Studies) that are faced by organizations (small, mid, large) of all sizes in migrating or adopting microservices.
+Since learning from other's mistakes and knowing the pitfalls upfront help us prepare and plan better - this article will be helpful for those planning a shift to the Microservices Strategy organization-wide or simply making a move from Monolithic to Microservices Architecture.

-The idea is for you to skim through the below lists of links and then read in detail a few that you find are closest to your needs.
-In this article, I provide brief explanations of the main challenges of adopting microservices.
-Also, you may use this as a reference index for articles published online to further your knowledge regarding the pitfalls of adopting microservices.
+It is mandatory that all of you skim through the below articles (hyperlinks) and then read a few articles that you find are closest to your job function.
+In this article, i am providing only the brief explanation of the main challenges of adopting Microservices.
+Also, you may use this as a ready reference index for articles published on the Internet to further your knowledge fo the pitfalls of Adopting Microservices.

-Complexity.
-One of the most important disadvantages of microservices is the complexity involved.
-Even though this point is captured in the above two points already, it requires a mention on its own here.
-The interplay of the plethora of infrastructural services along with the actual application of microservices may create unending cycles of complexity.
+One of the most Important Disadvantages of Microservices is the complexity Involved.
+Even though the Point is captured in the above 2 Points - It still requires a mention on its own.
+The Interplay of the plethora of Infrastructural Services along with the actual Application Microservices may create unending cycle(s) of Complexity.

-Redundancy.
-During development, architects and lead engineers may need to continually make sure that there is no duplication of code, configurations, or any other effort that may already have been developed by another team.
-This starts becoming a greater concern when there are geographically distributed teams focusing entirely on their own set of business or product deliverables.
-Though some very trivial code duplication may be inevitable, discipline will be required to isolate and group common functionality or common code together correctly.
+During Development, the Architects and Lead Engineers may need to keep a watch on making sure that there is No Duplication of Code, Configuration or any other Effort that may already have been Developed by another Team.
+This starts becoming a greater concern when there are Geographically Distributed Teams and Focussing Entirely on their own set of Business or Product Deliverables.
+Though some very Trivial Code Duplication may be inevitable - As far as Possible, Discipline will be required to Isolate and group Common Functionality or Common Code Together and also, Correctly.

-Data Duplication.
-One of the greatest challenges is data duplication.
-Most inexperienced architects and engineers may end up in such situations because the thought that was required to build monolith data access and creation cannot now be used for microservices.
-The mechanism to maintain data integrity and data consistency in a product to make sure that there exists a correct 'Single Version of Truth'.
-This needs to be planned, architected, and infused into the design.
+One of the greatest challenge is Data Duplication.
+Most Inexperienced Architects and Engineers may end up in such situations.
+It is because the thought that was required to Build Monolith Data Access and Creation cannot Now be used for Microservices.
+The mechanism to maintain Data Integrity and Data Consistency in a Product to make sure that there exists a Correct 'Single Version of Truth'.
+This needs to be Planned, Architected and Infused into the Design.

-Communication.
-The communication between the external world and microservices or within microservices may fail.
-This could be due to multiple reasons including network failure and service unavailability.
-In any case, the communication between microservices is critical and is tough to set up and maintain.
-It also requires constant monitoring of health and performance of each of the microservices.
-Partial failure is actually an advantage of microservices, but still the monitoring, failure detection, failure handling and simply the internal/external communication can be quite an overhead in the implementation of microservices.
+The communication between External World and Microservices or within Microservices may fail.
+This could be due to Multiple Reasons including Network Failure and Service Unavailability.
+In any case, the Communication between Microservices is critical and is tough to Setup and Maintain.
+It also requires Constant Monitoring of Health and Performance of each of the Microservices.
+Partial Failures is actually an advantage of Microservices - But still the Monitoring, Failure Detection, Failure Handling and simply the Internal/External Communication can be Quite an Overhead in the Implementation of Microservices.

-Maintenance.
-Once the initial part is over, even If the microservices strategy and implementation turn out to be a success, it still means a heavy hit on the pocket for maintenance.
-Even though all of the current generation organizations rely on an external Cloud provider, it still means more expenditure on hardware, software, Cloud, and DevOps engineers.
-Also, the total cost of ownership of such an infrastructural masterpiece is only bound to Increase as more abstractions are added over time, while the maintenance itself could be a complicated process.
+So, Once the Initial Part is Over - Even If the Microservices Strategy and Implementation Turns out to be a Success - It still means a Heavy Hit on the Pocket for Maintenance.
+Even though all of the Current Generation Organizations Rely on an External Cloud Provider, It still means more Expenditure on Hardware, 'Software', Cloud, DevOps Engineers.
+Also, the Total Cost of Ownership (TCO) of Such an Infrastructural Masterpiece is only bound to Increase as More Abstractions are added over Time - Also, the Maintenance itself could be a complicated process.

 Challenges of Moving from Monolithic to Microservices